When we had come unto the fourth day, Gaddo

 Many readers will have recognized the solemn voice of Dante in this verse taken from canto XXXIII of his great work Inferno.
 I believe that no literary reference could provide a more appropriate introduction to today’s topic than Count Ugolino, also known as the cannibal count.

 Imprisoned together with his sons, Count Ugolino felt death creep upon him due to the fast imposed by the jailers.
-In order to save their father, in a final act of love the children begged him to eat their meat, and this is what Ugolino did.
+In order to save their father, in a final act of love, the children begged him to eat their meat, and this is what Ugolino did.

 Another description of this event in the Divine Comedy tells us that Ugolino died before he could commit such an act.
 However, for the purposes of a blog about mysteries and horror stories, perhaps we should overlook this gentler version of events.

 We could also make reference to the myth in which the god Saturn, known as Titan Cronus in Greek mythology, devours his children.
-In this story, Saturn fears that one of his sons will usurp the throne and tries to prevent this happening.
-The bloody results are magnificently depicted in one of Francisco Goya’s black paintings, ‘Saturn Devouring his Son’.
+In this story, Saturn fears that one of his sons will usurp the throne and tries to prevent this from happening.
+The bloody results are magnificently depicted in one of Francisco Goya’s black paintings, ‘Saturn Devouring his Son.

-In ancient times, before the Spanish Inquisition was established in the fifteenth century, Christians, Arabs and Jews lived together in the city of Madrid.
+In ancient times, before the Spanish Inquisition was established in the fifteenth century, Christians, Arabs, and Jews lived together in the city of Madrid.
 The city was defended by two walls, one Christian and one Muslim.
 The latter had a door, called Puerta de Moros (the Muslim Gate), located next to the church of San Andrés in the heart of the Muslim district.
 The road that led to the nearby city of Toledo passed through this gateway in the city walls.
 The area was full of dark and dangerous alleyways, where it was easy to lose your belongings – if not your life – at the hands of armed robbers.

 The winds lashed around the city walls and terrible unearthly screams were often heard in the vicinity of the gate.
-The Christians started to believe that these lamentations were the cries of despair uttered by the souls of those who had died whilst professing another faith, and who now wept in the hope of receiving a Christian baptism.
+The Christians started to believe that these lamentations were the cries of despair uttered by the souls of those who had died whilst professing another faith, and who now wept in the hope of receiving Christian baptism.

 One night, therefore, some Christians furtively approached the gate and hung up a huge cross in the hope of freeing those tormented souls.
 Imagine their fright when the cries, instead of disappearing, increased in volume, piercing the ears of those terrified men who fled as they saw shadows approaching.